86 Lemons

 He polished off that mini tart and ate another one the following day.
 I guess he wasn’t lying.

-So there you have it.
-I’ve given you fair warning.
-I didn’t care for it.
-Hubs loved it.
-I’ve been sitting here, trying to think of why I didn’t like it, and how I can describe my dislike to you.
-But I can’t put my finger on it.
 The best I can come up with is… to me, the banana flavor came through too much, and the chocolate flavor wasn’t prominent enough.
 I did like the crust.
-But if you’re thinking it’s going to taste like regular pie crust with regular chocolate pudding pie filling – it won’t.
-It’s a raw (gluten-free, vegan) dessert, so it tastes like a raw, healthier version of the “real thing.”
+But if you’re thinking it’s going to taste like a regular pie crust with regular chocolate pudding pie filling – it won’t.

-I will say this, though.
-When I was newly vegan, a friend suggested that I try chocolate pudding made with avocado because she and her son love it.
-I tried it and HATED it.
-It smelled and tasted like chocolate avocado.
-Ewww!
-How could she recommend such a disgusting thing?!
-I threw it out immediately.
 That was nearly a year ago.
 BUT, I recently read a post that explained how the mixture needs to set in the refrigerator for at least 30 minutes in order for the flavors to meld, and for the avocado smell/flavor to go away.
 If you taste the mixture straight out of the blender, it will not be good.
-I was pleasantly surprised when this tip worked (I waited an hour just to be sure)!
-The avocado flavor really does magically disappear.

 You will definitely want to use tart pans with removable bottoms for this recipe.
 Otherwise, consider serving the tarts in the pans because I’m not sure this crust will entirely hold together for you.

 This recipe comes from Sarah at The Naked Kitchen.
 Her version (Raw Strawberry Chocolate Mini Tarts) was slightly different.
 She topped her tarts with sliced strawberries for a beautiful presentation.
 I tried that, but I got frustrated and decided to go with a single raspberry instead.
-Something I learned from the FAQ page on The Naked Kitchen site:

 What are raw coconut crystals and coconut nectar and why are they used so often in your recipes?

 Raw coconut crystals and coconut nectar are both plant-based sweeteners that we use in our recipes as alternatives to artificial sugars.
-Unlike other processed sweeteners, both coconut crystals and coconut nectar are minimally processed and still contain all their nature enzymes and nutritional value.
+Unlike other processed sweeteners, both coconut crystals and coconut nectar are minimally processed and still contain all their natural enzymes and nutritional value.

 Why don’t you use agave nectar?

-Most agave ‘nectar’ or agave ‘syrup’ is nothing more than a laboratory-generated super-condensed fructose syrup which is devoid of virtually all nutrient value.
+is devoid of virtually all nutrient value.
 Agave nectar has a fructose content of about 75% which is much higher than high fructose corn syrup (HFCS) itself with a 55% fructose content.
-While we try to limit the use of sweeteners in our recipes, when a sweetener is needed we prefer to use either raw coconut crystals or coconut nectar.
+While we try to limit the use of sweeteners in our recipes when a sweetener is needed we prefer to use either raw coconut crystals or coconut nectar.

-Interesting.
-This led me to further research, which left me a little confused, but definitely more informed.
-I had no idea that agave nectar has such a bad reputation.
 I’m not prepared to take a definitive stand on sweeteners (because I simply don’t know enough yet), but I do recommend that you do your own research and make an educated decision about what’s best for you.
 Personally, I will be rethinking my use of agave nectar.
-If you have any insight on this issue, please share your comments below.

 If you try this recipe, I’d love to know what you think!
 Maybe I’m crazy.
 Maybe my taste buds were whack that day.
 Or maybe Hubs’ were.
 Hard to say.